quangler/PROJ2000/Documentation/Completed Documents/Communication Management Plan - MAJTeQ.md

 ## Revision procedures for this document:
 Revisions will be made to this, or any other document, as needed.
 The expectation for updating a document is to reversion the document in the title block, and let the team know when it is possible - whether that be through ProofHub, in-person, or even in Discord.
 Any document amendments are also expected to be put committed to the GitHub with a sufficient comment mentioning that the document has been updated, and possibly a brief overview of the changes made if they could be easily overlooked.
 ## Glossary of common terminology:
+This list will be updated as terminology is expanded.
-VM - Virtual Machine - a virtual computer.
+- VM - Virtual Machine - a virtual computer.
-Hypervisor - a server that is able to have other virtual computers on it.
+- Hypervisor - a server that is able to have other virtual computers on it.
-HA - High Availability - being able to have one server that can go down without it being noticeable to the end users.
+- HA - High Availability - being able to have one server that can go down without it being noticeable to the end users.